mwladyka126/node-express/README.md

 # Project description

-HTTP server build with package Express (yarn add express@4.17.1)
+1. HTTP server build with package Express (yarn add express@4.17.1)

-Using handlebars
+2. Using handlebars templates

 # To run the project

-node server.js
+`npm start` or `yarn start`